 The Telemetry service collects information about the virtual machines, which requires close connection to the hypervisor that runs on the compute hosts.

 The following is a list of supported hypervisors.

-Libvirt supported hypervisors such as KVM and QEMU
+- · Libvirt supported hypervisors such as KVM and QEMU

+- Hyper-V

+- XEN

+- VMware vSphere

-For details about hypervisor support in libvirt please see the Libvirt API support matrix.
+Note: For details about hypervisor support in libvirt please see the Libvirt API support matrix.